-Whiles some are of the view that it is not yet known who will be most at risk of pandemic Influenza, experts on pandemic Influenza are of the view that the risk group for A(H1N1) are the same as those people at high risk of severe illness from seasonal influenza.
+Whiles some are of the view that it is not yet known who will be most at risk to pandemic Influenza, experts on pandemic Influenza are of the view that the risk group for any human Influenza are the same as people at high risk to severe illness from seasonal influenza.
 The groups identified are:

-- Children younger than 5 years old - Persons aged 65 years or older - Children and adolescents (younger than 18years) who are receiving longterm aspirin therapy and who might be at risk for experiencing Reyes Syndrome after influenza virus infection - Pregnant women - Adults and children who have asthma, chronic pulmonary, cardiovascular, hepatic, hematological, neurologic, neuromuscular, or metabolic disorders such as diabetes - Adults and children who have immunosuppression (including immunosuppressant caused by medications or by HIV) - Residents of nursing homes and other chronic-care facilities.
+- Children under 5 years. - Persons aged 65 years and above. - Children and adolescents (younger than 18years) who are receiving long-term aspirin therapy and who might be at risk for experiencing Reyes Syndrome after influenza virus infection. - Pregnant women. - Adults and children who have asthma, chronic pulmonary, cardiovascular, hepatic, hematological, neurologic, neuromuscular, or metabolic disorders such as diabetes. - Adults and children who have immunosuppression. (including immunosuppressant caused by medications or by HIV) - Residents of nursing homes and other chronic-care facilities.